ChigozieCO/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Configure Content to Show based on Login Status

-After creating users in the cognito user pool and verifying the ability to login into the app the next thing I did was to customize the home-feed page to deliver content based on authentication status.
+We need to customize the homefeed page to deliver content based on authentication status.
+This is necessary to curtail information leakage from the app and encourage visitors to create an account on the app and sign in to use the app.
+Unauthenticated users will not be able to enjoy the full benefit of the app until the sign into the app.

 The `HomeFeedPage.js` page was modified to deliver limited content to unautenticated users and unlimited content to authenticated users.